 Born in Hebron in 1979.

 Wafa Hourani studied experimental cinema in Tunisia.
 He works with a variety of media that include film, photography, installation, sculpture, performance, music, and poetry.
-He lives and works between Ramallah and Amman.
+He lives and works in Ramallah.

 In 2007, he was selected to participate as an artist-in-residence at the Delfina Foundation, London.
 In 2009, he was invited as a speaker in Florence Art Academy and Zurich University of Art as a speaker in the symposium Space and Desire.
 His first solo show Newton’s Fourth Law was exhibited Al-Mamal for Contemporary Art, Jerusalem.
 In 2012, he presented his works at the Voicing Resistance festival - Ballhaus, Berlin, The Arrival and Departure, Ancona, Italy.
 Newtopia, Mechelen.
 Qalandiya International, Jerusalem.
 Encounter, Doha, and the European Capital of Culture program, Guimaraes.